 Expected Outcome: Upon completion of Aim 2, we will have a synthetic understanding of the genomics patterns associated with the ontogeny of extreme osmoregulation.
-These data, together with the data associated with Aim 1 will allow us to generate a list of genes, genomic regions, isoforms, and methylation states putatively linked to the phenotype of interest.
+These data, together with the data associated with Aim 1, will allow us to generate a list of genes, genomic regions, isoforms, and methylation states putatively linked to the phenotype of interest.
 This list is critical, and will form the basis for the first R01 submission, which will propose the development of a system where manipulation of specific genes is possible (e.g. the CRISPR/CAS9 transgenic system), thus moving the work from correlation to causation.
 This grant will be developed and submitted during the second year of the COBRE tenure.

 TIMELINE HERE